bioscala/bioscala/README.md

 - **Transcription & Translation:** Convert DNA to RNA and RNA to protein sequences.

 - **Attributes:** Attach metadata (e.g., IDs, descriptions) to sequences and alignments.

-#### Current Modules

-- **Alignment:** Tools for working with sequence alignments, including sparse alignments.

-- **Attribute:** Manage metadata and properties for sequences and alignments.

-- **Chemistry:** Represent nucleotides, amino acids, and codons with strong typing.

-- **Nucleotide:** Core DNA and RNA sequence handling.

-- **Sequence:** High-level abstractions for working with biological sequences.

 ### Quick Start